 - Model Binding

 - Unobtrusive Validation

 - ASP.NET Error Handling

-Application Scenarios and Tasks
+Application scenarios and tasks

-- Creating the database structure
+- Creating a database structure

-- Initializing and seeding the database
+- Initializing and seeding a database

 - Adding pages and navigation